Ensure you are applying under the correct CIF Project Priority. There are two categories of projects in 2019:

 Project results, both positive and negative, are vitally important so other municipalities can use them to continuously improve.
 A sample of a basic final report is on the CIF web site here: Sample – Final Project Report.
 Contact CIF staff for guidance or assistance in preparing your final report.

-Any projects requiring a study must fit the criteria described in the Centre of Excellence section of the REOI.
-The only exception to this is if you wish to study whether rationalization of your local system is possible under REOI section 3.
-2.
+Any projects requiring a study must fit the criteria described in the Collective Action section of the REOI.

-Composition studies, performance audits and/or P&E costs may be part of an overall project budget for a System Rationalization, Cost Savings or Blue Box Harmonization project.
+Composition studies, performance audits and/or P&E costs may be part of an overall project budget for a Centralized Cost Savings or Collective Action project.
 Let us know what is happening before and after.
 Tell us how much your current P&E is costing and how many residents it reaches.
 Explain how you will pay for and perform monitoring and measurement (e.g. surveys to check and record if residents received and understood the P&E or changes to curbside composition or program contamination rates) and how you will report the before and after effects on your program.
 Describe if/how the costs, tonnage or residue levels changed.

-CIF does not directly subsidize routine Blue Box, reusable bag or recycling cart purchases, however, costs for Blue Box, recycling carts and/or reusable bags may be submitted as part of an overall budget for a system rationalization, cost savings or Blue Box harmonization project or a program relaunch.
+CIF does not directly subsidize routine Blue Box, reusable bag or recycling cart purchases, however, costs for Blue Box, recycling carts and/or reusable bags may be submitted as part of an overall budget for a centralized cost savings or collective action project.

 CIF has negotiated the Cooperative Container Procurement Program (CCPP) to establish economies of scale prices for the purchase of Blue Boxes, recycling carts and reusable bags.
-Bulk pricing will be available until the winter of 2018.
+Bulk pricing will be available until year end 2019.
 To participate, click here: Ordering Containers.

 Refer to the CIF web page “Funding Process: Application Through to Approval” at CIF Funding Process.